Aaron Taylor-Johnson

 Childhood, Adolescence, Family

 The Johnson family has English, Russian, and Jewish ancestry.
 Aaron began acting in television commercials at the age of six and made his stage debut in the West End production of "Macbeth" with Rufus Sewell, who played the king, at the age of eight.
-He played Macduff's son, who gets killed while lying completely naked in a bathtub.
+He played Macduff's son, who dies while lying completely naked in a bathtub.
 Reflecting on this role, the actor said:

 In 1999, Aaron appeared in the series "Midsomer Murders" and played Joe Byrne in the drama "The Apocalypse."